Recursive Preferences and Ambiguity Attitudes: Mathematical notation and framework

-The set of consumption levels, $C$, is assumed to be a compact metrizable space with at least two elements.
+Let $C$ denote the set of one-period consumption outcomes.
+A (deterministic) consumption level is an element $c\in C$.
+We assume that $C$ is a compact metrizable space with at least two distinct elements.
 The set of lotteries over $C$ is denoted by $X=\bigtriangleup^{\sigma}(C)$, endowed with the weak convergence topology and the related Borel sigma-algebra.
 As customary, we identify $C$ as a subset of $X$.
 A \textit{consumption plan} is an $X$-valued, $\left(\mathcal{G}_t\right)_{t\geq 0}$-adapted stochastic process, that is, a sequence $h=\left(h_t\right)_{t\geq 0}$ such that each $h_t: \Omega \rightarrow X$ is $\mathcal{G}_t$-measurable.
 The set of all consumption plans is denoted by $\mathbf{H}$ and is endowed with the product topology (i.e., topology of pointwise convergence).
 We denote by $\mathbf{D}:=X^{\infty}$ the set of all deterministic consumption plans and identify $X$ as a subset of $\mathbf{D}$ where each $x\in X$ is seen as the constant consumption plan that yields the lottery $x$ in each period.
+Given a continuous function $u:X\rightarrow \mathbb{R}$ and $\beta\in (0,1)$, $U:\mathbf{D}\rightarrow\mathbb{R}$ denotes the discounted utility function, i.e., the map defined by Analogously, we define